-At Bromberger Law, we understand private finance transactions and the laws that govern them.
+At Bromberger Law, we understand how to use finance and capital structures to support both social and financial objectives.
 More importantly, we understand that raising capital is both an art and a science; the art is in setting the terms of the deal, and the science is in documenting things correctly.

-We have experience with a wide range of private financing transactions such as equity offerings and debt offerings, representing companies and investors alike.
+We have experience with a wide range of private financing transactions such as equity offerings, debt offerings, private offerings, and private placements, representing companies and investors alike.
 We understand how a social mission affects these transactions, how to balance economic interests with other interests, and how to document everything in ways that are clear and avoid misunderstandings.

 Social ventures most often raise capital through private financings such as stock sales, loans, convertible loans, SAFES, and other kinds of profit participation arrangements.
 These are often done in “investment rounds,” where multiple investors provide capital at the same time on the same terms.
 For nonprofits, which don’t have owners and cannot issue shares, financings usually involve loans, restricted gifts, or recoverable grants.
 In hybrid structures, a social venture can have its cake and eat it, too, by taking tax-deductible contributions through a nonprofit, and investing those funds in the for-profit, in a joint venture alongside other investors, in another company, or providing loan guarantees or credit enhancements, opening up other possibilities for creative finance.

 Private finance transactions can be simple or complex, depending on circumstances.
-Small deals can usually be done fairly simply and easily, but more significant transactions require greater time and effort.
+Small deals, such as private debt and equity offerings, can usually be done fairly simply and easily, but more significant transactions require greater time and effort.
 Federal and state securities laws regulate almost every aspect of these transactions, and compliance is critical, so experience and attention to detail are important.